edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking.md

 	});
 ```

-For http clients create following the Basic usage of the IHttpClientFactory use the `HttpResponseMockBuilder.ForBasicClient`:
+For http clients created following the Basic usage of the `IHttpClientFactory` use the `HttpResponseMessageMockDescriptorBuilder.ForBasicClient`:

 ```
-var httpResponseMock = new HttpResponseMockBuilder()
+var httpResponseMock = new HttpResponseMessageMockDescriptorBuilder();
+httpResponseMock
 	.ForBasicClient()
 	.RespondWith(httpRequestMessage =>
 	{